samson8884/AngularSeed/README.md

 4. After login you should be able to access the home page and the about page.

+5. Now you can start modifying the home page and about page according to your needs.
+These pages have been added as placeholders and you are free to modify/delete them.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.